 POULTRY: Poultry here involves all domestic birds, eggs,s or meat.
 Nigeria poultry farm products are still needed in both African and Western countries because our weather conditions for poultry farming are the best, also high population growth is leading to increasing in demand for poultry products around the world.
 Poultry product export from Nigeria is an avenue that is still yet or highly untapped.

 COSMETICS AND SOAP: The growth recorded in this very important part of our economy is awesome.
 There are still challenges like the lack of using good technology in the production of cosmetics or the procurement of good technological equipment to produce cosmetics in great quantity to compete favorably with cosmetics made in other developed countries.
 Cosmetics and soap produced in Nigeria can be exported to African countries where they are needed.

 WIGS AND HAIR ATTACHMENTS: Nigeria’s beauty industry has experienced impressive growth in recent years, and it is largely buoyed by patronage from the emerging young population which places a premium on ‘packaging’ (looking good).

 The abundance of both locally and foreign wigs and hair attachments in our markets, the profit involved in it, and the demand for these products from neighboring countries have prompted some people to start exporting them to these countries and beyond.
-It will interest you to know that Nigerians are exporting to other African countries, Malaysia, and China, etc.
+It will interest you to know that Nigerians are exporting to other African countries, Malaysia, China, etc.

-CONCLUSION: There is no limit to the profit you can make in exporting from Nigeria, but first you have to understand the nitty-gritty of going into such a business.
+There is no limit to the profit you can make in exporting from Nigeria, but first, you have to understand the nitty-gritty of going into such a business.
 Apart from these items listed above, there are other numerous items you can export.
 It is very important to understand the rules and regulations guiding the exportation of these products to other countries.